Vadiki4/intuit-interview-task/readme.md

 # intuit interview task

 ## intallation steps
-- npm install-server
+- npm run install-server
-- npm install-client
+- npm run install-client
 - Start the app with npm start

 **Note: due to cors, the app will work only on the machine running it**